The FaIR Evaluation Framework

 Dr Kate Mooney

-Kate led the design and delivery of effectiveness evaluations across the programme and continues this work with a focus on the long term outcomes for families.
+Kate led the design and delivery of a number of effectiveness evaluations across the programme and continues this work with a focus on the long term outcomes for families.

 Dr Alison Ellwood